fingerprintjs/fingerprintjs/readme.md

 ### Accuracy

-Since FingerprintJS processes and generates the fingerprints from within the browser itself, the accuracy is significantly lower than in the [commercial version](https://fingerprint.com/pricing)
+Since FingerprintJS processes and generates fingerprints in the browser itself, the accuracy is significantly lower than in the [commercial version](https://fingerprint.com/pricing)

 ### Security

-Because of how the fingerprints are processed and generated from within the browser itself, they are vulnerable to spoofing and reverse engineering.
+Because fingerprints are generated and processed in the browser, they are vulnerable to spoofing and reverse engineering.

-## Industry-leading accuracy with Fingerprint Identification
+## Want higher accuracy?
+Upgrade to Fingerprint Identification for free

-The main difference between FingerprintJS and [Fingerprint Identification](https://dev.fingerprint.com/docs/introduction) lies in the number of attributes collected from the browser, how they are processed, and the accuracy in identifying visitors.
+FingerprintJS is great for getting started, but if you need production-grade accuracy for web or mobile, consider [**Fingerprint Identification**](https://fingerprint.com/products/identification/).
+You can [**sign up for a free account**](https://dashboard.fingerprint.com/signup) to get started.

-Fingerprint Identification is a **closed-source**, **commercial** device intelligence platform designed to prevent fraud and improve user experiences.
-It's an enhanced version of FingerprintJS and has been fully re-designed to solve the most challenging identification use cases.
-Its source is not available in this or any other public repository.
+Fingerprint Identification is a **closed-source, commercial** device intelligence platform designed to prevent fraud and improve user experiences.
+It's an enhanced version of FingerprintJS, fully redesigned to solve the most challenging identification use cases.
+Unlike FingerprintJS, it combines client-side signal collection with server-side processing.
+It collects over 100 browser and device signals, which are then analyzed server-side alongside network-level data, including signals that are entirely invisible to the browser, allowing it to reliably deduplicate visitors with identical devices.
+This server-side processing also validates that signals have not been tampered with or replayed, and generates a stable visitor identifier with **industry-leading accuracy** that is significantly harder to spoof than a purely client-side fingerprint.

-Unlike FingerprintJS, Fingerprint Identification is able to achieve **industry-leading accuracy** because it processes the browser attributes on the server and also analyzes vast amounts of auxiliary data (e.g. IP addresses, time of visit patterns, URL changes, etc.).
-Because of these advanced matching techniques, Fingerprint Identification is able to reliably deduplicate different visitors that have identical devices.

-Fingerprint Identification is available for Web, Android, iOS, and other platforms.
-You can easily get started by [signing up](https://dashboard.fingerprint.com/signup) for a free, unlimited 14-day trial.
+Upgrading for free also unlocks access to the [Fingerprint MCP Server](https://docs.fingerprint.com/docs/mcp-server), letting your AI coding assistant build and interact directly with Fingerprint.
+To access [Smart Signals](https://fingerprint.com/products/smart-signals/) (device signals such as bot detection, VPN detection, and browser tampering detection), a 14-day free trial of the full platform is available.

 Check out our [comparison table](docs/comparison.md) for a detailed breakdown of the differences between FingerprintJS and Fingerprint Identification.